DeanLemans/deanlemans.github.io/content/fleeting/clippings/Subble – Stop overpaying for unused software licences.md

 2

-### Gain a holistic view of your apps, users, and spend
+### Gain a Holistic view of Your Apps, Users, and Spend

 See all your company's subscriptions, how much is being spent, and who has access to what.